What we've learned from North Korea's missile tests

 On all but the shortest test on May 29, the missiles were flown on lofted trajectories.
 This is presumably so they'd have a shorter range and land in the sea off the Korean Peninsula, rather than overflying Japan, which has caused big international problems for North Korea in the past.

-What have we learned about the Pukguksong-2
+What have we learned about the Pukguksong-2?

 On February 12 and May 21, we saw tests of the Pukguksong-2 (Polaris-2), which is a land-based version of the missile (the Pukguksong-1) North Korea launched last year from a submarine.